NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

 ## Things You’ll Need To Complete This Tutorial

 ### R Programming Language

-You will need a current version of R to complete this tutorial.
+* You will need a current version of R (4+) to complete this tutorial.
 We also recommend the RStudio IDE to work with R.
+* Create a <a href="https://www.neonscience.org/about/user-accounts" target="_blank">NEON user account</a>
+* Generate an <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">API token</a> for downloading data

 ### R Packages To Install
 Start by installing any packages that are used during the course of the tutorial (if necessary) and setting options.
 Installation can be run once, then periodically to get package updates.